Contact information for key programs and services at this installation.

 Being ready to go means having your duffel bag packed, all shots up to date and other duty essential preparations completed.
 Being ready to part from your spouse or significant other and other family members means being aware of the personal and family issues related to separation, and being prepared to deal as constructively as possible with those issues.

 Pre-deployment briefings are mandatory for anyone going on a deployment or temporary duty assignment for 30 days or more.
-They are held weekly or by one-on-one appointment.
+They are held weekly on Tuesdays at 1000.
 The M&FRC also offers reintegration/reunion briefings twice a week for those returning from deployments.
 Spouse attendance is highly encouraged.

 Individual Deployment Support Helping Agencies